Kay Mander: Politics

 During the 1930s, Mander joined the Communist Party of Great Britain (CPGB) and attended Left Book Club meetings.
 Her political leanings would later influence her filmmaking.
 In 1937, she was the first woman to join the film industry's union, the Association of Cinematographic Technicians (ACT) (now BECTU).
 She had a column in the ACT journal, The Cine-Technician, until the 1950s, where she wrote union issues such as the need for equal pay and post-war job security.
 After the end of World War II, her membership of the CPGB made it more difficult for her to find work.

+Personal life

+In October 1940, Mander married the director and producer Rowan Kennedy Neilson-Baxter (known professionally as R.K.
+Neilson-Baxter).
+During her marriage Mander had an affair with the actor Kirk Douglas.

+Following her husband's death in 1978, Mander moved to Dumfries.
+Mander remained in Scotland for the rest of her life, spending the latter half of her life in Castle Douglas.

+On 29 December 2013, Mander died aged 98 in Castle Douglas.
+Mander is commemorated with a green plaque on 194 Marlborough Avenue.